Bad credit is like a dark cloud hanging over your head.

 Most individual landlords don’t check credit

-According to a study done by the third-largest credit bureau in the US—TransUnion, 57% of landlords who participated in the survey said they don’t run credit checks on renters.
+According to a third-largest credit bureau study in the US—TransUnion, 57% of landlords who participated in the survey said they don’t run credit checks on renters.

 While that percentage figure gives a limpid description of the rising importance of credit checks in the leasing process, it also tells you that more than half of all landlords out there wouldn’t perform credit checks.